Stand for Peace

 - StandforPeace is a new project - designed by students, policy makers and political activists – to bring moral clarity to the discussion of human rights, in particular with regards to the Middle East.
 We also exist to fight extremism in our universities, whether it is perpetuated by Islamist ideologues, the far right, the Palestinian Solidarity Movement or any of the delegitimisation network.

-It claims to consist of 'students and young professionals' and says it aims to 'prevent both violent and nonviolent forms of extremism through education and awareness raising'.
+It claimed to consist of 'students and young professionals' and said it aims to 'prevent both violent and nonviolent forms of extremism through education and awareness raising'.

-Incorporated on 10 June 2011, Stand for Peace is a private limited company.
+Incorporated on 10 June 2011, Stand for Peace was a private limited company.
+It was dissolved in June 2017.

-Stand for Peace's website features a selection of what it calls 'extremist photos', including students, activists and Muslim preachers and listing left-wingers alonsgide English Defence League leader Stephen Lennon.
+Stand for Peace's website features a selection of what it calls 'extremist photos', including students, activists and Muslim preachers and listing left-wingers alongside English Defence League leader Stephen Lennon.

 Opposing 'extremists', garnering far-right support